We are getting numerous questions lately in regards to indoor air quality in the home so I wanted to try and address a few here today.

 This one is harder to answer.
 It is known that UV light breaks down organic and even inorganic items over time.
 And UV light systems have been used for years in hospitals and other public spaces to help with sanitizing.

-When installed properly in a central heating and air conditioning cooling coil or air handler a UV light bulb can help ward off mold, algae, bacteria, and viruses that may be prone to want to set up camp in such an inviting space.
+UV light bulb can help ward off mold, algae, bacteria, and viruses that may be prone to want to set up camp in such an inviting space.
 Nice and dark and wet, a cooling coil is exactly where all these things thrive.
 A constant on UV bulb can and will keep them from breeding.

 Where it gets a bit more tricky for me is how much is able to be killed or neutralized in a moving HVAC airstream.
 The air is moving slowest through the coil, so it does have the best chance of killing airborne particulates here, but how much?
 I am uncertain.
 Do I think it is worth the investment to have it added to your system?
 That depends on your home health, personal needs, and how you use your system.
 I have a huge mold allergy.
 So yes I have one on my system.
 If you are more susceptible or sensitive to these types of issues, it might be worth looking into.